 Synonyms: Carbonic acid, barium salt, Barium monocarbonate, Pigment White 10, Witherite, Baryta Carbonica, Nezudai

-Barium carbonate - Witherite
+Barium carbonate - Witherite: Properties, Uses, and Safety

 - Brand: Degussa